huangleiBuaa/IterNorm/README.md

 # IterNorm
-Code for Iterative Normalization (IterNorm)
+Code for Iterative Normalization (IterNorm), accepted by CVPR.
+## I will update this project soon...